 Christmas in Casper

 Later, enjoy the countdown to the lighting of the Community Christmas Tree and grab the perfect spot to watch the Downtown Christmas Parade, which begins at David Street Station and runs right down 2nd Street.
 After walking around Conwell Park and enjoying the lights, take a stroll through the park to see the decorations.
-Each tree in the park is adorned with lights for a spectacular view.
+Each tree is adorned with lights for a spectacular view.

 Christmas in Sheridan